-Bognor Regis is a small seaside town with a population of c24,000 in the six wards of the town on the south coast of England in the county of West Sussex.
+Bognor Regis is a small seaside town with a population of c24,000 in the five wards of the town on the south coast of England in the county of West Sussex.
 It is situated approximately 70 miles south west of London.

 The town can trace its roots back to when it was a small fishing village.
 The town still has its fishermen, operating small inshore boats from the town's beaches, keeping alive the town's traditional link with the sea.
 Bognor is a very pleasant coastal town with many sites of historical interest nearby.
 The development of modern Bognor was begun in the 1780s by Sir Richard Hotham.

 There are many independent shops selling unusual items not found in the large multiple stores.
 There are independent bars, cafes and restaurants as well as chain favourites, independent gift and house ware stores.
 As well as a town centre supermarket and independent food stores there is a greengrocer, florists, well known clothes/shoe stores and chemists/drugstores, furniture and white goods stores, stationers, locksmiths and mobile phone shops.
 You can hunt for a bargain in a charity shop whilst helping them fundraise, sell your unwanted items to make space and money for something new, play a game of bingo, catch a movie in a beautiful independent cinema and to top it all you can purchase an annual parking disc for £3 which allows you to park in three of the car parks in town for 2 hours at a time free of charge any time you like which runs from January to December.

 Whether you have temporary or permanent mobility issues, young or old, Bognor Shopmobility can get you moving, just pop along and pay them a visit in the High Street to see if they can help.
 For information on Disabled parking in the town click here